pugetmesh/pugetmesh.github.io/docs/meshtastic/index.md

 **Note**: Node names beginning with "PugetMesh.org" are not actively monitored so a direct message reply is unlikely.

+## Weekly Net
+Every Monday evening at 7pm we have our weekly net on the public default LongFast channel, on the default LONG_FAST freqency slot 20.
+Currently the [following nodes are confirmed](/meshtastic/verifiedkeys/) net control operators.
+- KK4GKF

+**Net Control Guide**

+At 7pm please send the following message:

+`##### Welcome to the Puget Mesh Net! #####
+Every Monday at 7pm.
+Please check in with:
+"Hello KK4GKF, this is <my_name> in <my_location>"
+I will acknowledge all check-ins that I receive.`

+Respond to every check-in that you receive and include their name and location.

+`KK4GKF (Net Control) received check-in from <their_name> in <location>.`

+It may feel redundant to include names in the messages, but this ensures all parties have the node name available.
+Node lists typically only remember the 100 most recent node names and this is easy to exceed in high mesh-density areas.

+At the end of the net, send your results to the meshtastic discord channel (list of who was heard, their location, your location).

 ### MQTT and Maps
 [![Dave Keogh Meshtastic Map](/media/11Nov2024_MapSShot.png){ width="250", align=left }](https://meshtastic.davekeogh.com/?lat=47.73284666107599&lng=237.66448974609378&zoom=9)
 Meshtastic devices can be connected to the internet and exchange information (messages, data, telemetry, etc) by using a MQTT server.